JeffDeCola/my-go-examples/blockchain/simple-blockchain/README.md

 # simple-blockchain example

-`simple-blockchain` _is an example of a blockchain with a web interface to view and add data (blocks)._
+_A simple blockchain with a web interface to view and add data (blocks)._

 Refer to my
 [cheat sheet on blockchains](https://github.com/JeffDeCola/my-cheat-sheets/tree/master/software/development/software-architectures/blockchain/blockchain-cheat-sheet)